In severe cases, where episodes take place at least once a week for 6 months, medication may be used.

 Most PAP machines offer a ramp feature that starts off with a reduced pressure setting and gradually builds to your prescribed pressure.

-Simply put, it’s just a blower in a box !
+Simply put, a CPAP machine is just a blower in a box !

 CPAP provides an “air splint” that overcomes challenges to your airway as you sleep.
 It doesn’t breathe for you, it simply helps you to breathe better on your own as you sleep.
 Most PAP machines offer a ramp feature that starts off with a reduced pressure setting and gradually builds to your prescribed pressure.